The Russia Investigations: Mueller Indicts The 'Internet Research Agency'

 4. Trump now acknowledges active measures

 President Trump has gone back and forth about what he accepts and what he rejects about the Russian active measures campaign.
-On a trip to Asia, the president said he believed Putin believed there was now election interference.
+On a trip to Asia, the president said he believed Putin believed there was no election interference.

 The indictment on Friday, complete with an on-camera announcement by Deputy Attorney General Rod Rosenstein, took away much of Trump's room to maneuver.
 So the president conceded the fact of the attack while modifying his position again.